-We consider all seven of Allmond's recommendations open and unresolved pending receipt of the corrective action plan.
+We consider all ten of Allmond's recommendations open and resolved pending completion of the corrective action plans.

 We appreciate the cooperation and assistance of STB's representatives and Allmond.
-If you have any questions about this report, please contact me, or Ingrid Harris, Program Director.
+If you have any questions about this report, please call me, or Ingrid Harris, Program Director.